Standard monomials and invariant theory for arc spaces I: general linear group: Standard monomials

 with $u_i<u_{i+1}$ and $v_i<v_{i+1}$.
 So the map

 is a bijection.

-We order $\cM(\cJ)$, the set of ordered product of elements of $\cJ$, lexicographically.
-The following lemma will be proved later in Section \ref{section:proof2.5}. \begin{lemma} If $J_1\cdots J_b\in\cM(\cJ)$ is not standard, $J$ can be written as a linear combination of $\cM(\cJ)$ preceding $J_1\cdots J_{b-1}$ with integer coefficients. \end{lemma}
+We order $\cM(\cJ)$, the set of ordered products of elements of $\cJ$, lexicographically.
+The following lemma will be proved later in Section \ref{section:proof2.5}. \begin{lemma} If $J_1\cdots J_b\in\cM(\cJ)$ is not standard, $J$ can be written as a linear combination of elements of $\cM(\cJ)$ preceding $J_1\cdots J_{b-1}$ with integer coefficients. \end{lemma}

-Let $\R[h]$ be the ideal generated by $J\in \cJ$ with $sz(J)=h$.
-Let $\R_h=\R\slash\R[h+1]$.
+Recall that $\R[h]$ denotes the ideal generated by $J\in \cJ$ with $sz(J)=h$, and $\R_h=\R\slash\R[h+1]$, as in \eqref{def:ringRR_h}.
 If $h\geq min\{p,q\}$, then $\cJ_h=\cJ$ and $\R_h=\R$.
 By the above lemma, we immediately have \begin{lemma} Any element of $\R_h$ can be written as a linear combination of standard monomials of $\cJ_h$ with integer coefficients. \end{lemma} \begin{proof} We only need to show that any element of $\R$ can be written as a linear combination of standard monomials of $\cJ$ with integer coefficients.
 Recall that $\cJ$ generates $\R$.
 If the lemma is not true, there must be a smallest element $J\in \cM(\cJ)$, which cannot be written as a linear combination of elements of $\cS\cM(\cJ)$ with integer coefficients.
 So $J$ is not standard.
 By Lemma \ref{lem:base0}, $J=\sum_{\alpha}\pm J_{\alpha}$ with $J_{\alpha}\in \cM(\cJ)$ and $J_{\alpha}\prec J$.
 Since $J_{\alpha}$ can be written as a linear combination of elements of $\cS\cM(\cJ)$ with integer coefficients, $J$ can also be written as such a linear combination, which is a contradiction. \end{proof}